docksal/docksal/docs/content/tools/pull.md

 ## Help

-For more information on the `pull` command including arguments and options use the `help` command to get more details.
+For more information on the `pull` command, including arguments and options, use the `help` command to get more details.

 ```bash